Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 If verification fails:

-• Read the error, understand the root cause
+- I read the error and understand the root cause

 Setting Up .cursorrules for Consistent Refactors #